stefanblazevski/rock-paper-scissor-game/README.md

 # Rock, Paper, Scissor Game

 ## About the project ⭐
-It's an older project of mine in which i wanted to test my knowledge at the time.
+It's an older project of mine in which i wanted to test my knowledge at that time.
 Hope you enjoy it.

 ## Features ⚡
 * Just a simple rock paper scissor game